peteroupc/peteroupc.github.io/bernoulli.md

 1. Generate a uniform(0, 1) random variate _u_.
 Then if _u_ is less than _a_ or is greater than _b_, repeat this step.
 (If _u_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal** algorithm.)
 2. Create an input coin that does the following: "[**Sample from the number _u_**](#Implementation_Notes) and return the result."
 3. Run the original Bernoulli factory algorithm, using the input coin described in step 2.
 If the run returns 0, return 0.
-Otherwise, return a number that is 1 with probability _b_ &minus; _a_ and 0 otherwise.
+Otherwise, generate a uniform(0, 1) random variate _v_ and return a number that is 0 if _v_ is less than _a_ or is greater than _b_, or 1 otherwise.

 > **Note**: If _a_ is 0 and _b_ is 1, the probability simulated by this algorithm will be monotonically increasing (will keep going up), have a slope no greater than 1, and equal 0 at the point 0.